reserve-protocol/reserve-index-dtf/README.md

    - Primary owner of the Folio
 2. `REBALANCE_MANAGER`
    - Expected: Timelock of Fast Folio Governor
-   - Can start rebalances
+   - Can start rebalances, end rebalances/auctions
 3. `AUCTION_LAUNCHER`
    - Expected: EOA or multisig
-   - Can open and close auctions, optionally altering parameters of the auction within the approved ranges
+   - Can start and end auctions, optionally setting parameters of the auction within the approved ranges

 ##### StakingVault